eruffaldi/picopak/README.md

 Concepts:
 * repository: the location in which metatada is stored, based on git
 * package: a unit of management of picopak
-* source: a location that stores packages (e.g. external disk)
+* source: a location that stores packages (e.g. external disk, remote)

-Personal Package Based Backup with Sources, simpler than git-annex but for my needs

-TODO support rename of package folders <->
-TODO git --git-dir=.git --work-tree=.
+* snapshot: a snapshot of a given package located in a given source

+The key point of the system is the tracking of location of the different snapshots of a package across sources.
+The granularity is high (e.g. hunders of MB, or GBs) while for finer tracking other solutions do exist like git-annex.
+Deduplication of data in a source is not a requirement but it can be provided by a source backend.

 # Usage